 It’s incredible to think that had events not unfolded the way that they did; had I not cracked my tooth on that Peanut M&M, had the dentist discovered what my problem was, or had the GP not sent me to see a neurologist, my life would be completely different.

 I pray that a cause and cure for brain tumours is determined soon.
 In the meantime, I am going to enjoy every moment I have with my husband and children, and dedicate myself to raising awareness and funds for brain cancer research.

 In the aftermath of my experience having a recurrent brain tumour has been a great deal of introspection.
 Facing the trauma of the diagnosis and surgery but also seeing the silver lining and learning to be grateful for the outcome and the people who helped me achieve it.
 In particular, Dr Charlie Teo, the neurosurgeon who has operated on my brain twice.

-It’s important to be grateful and I want to encourage as many people as possible to find the silver lining and be grateful too.
-I also want to fundraise for brain cancer research at the Charlie Teo Foundation; a cause that is exceptionally close to my heart.
+Gratitude is a useful and important habit for us all.
+In this project, I set out to encourage as many people as possible to find their own sense of gratitude, while also raising funds for brain cancer research at the Charlie Teo Foundation; a trailblazing charity working towards a cause that is exceptionally close to my heart.